AdeebNqo/volkano/readme.md

 #Volkano

 Application for streaming videos from a nmdc hub.
-Does not support the adc protocol.
+Currently does not support the adc protocol.
+Most direct connect protocol clients are centered around users, that is, they provide you with a list of users.
+Volkano is different, this application is about files.
+It is about the exploration of video, watching other people's videos without waiting for long downloads.
+This application is an attempt to provide a youtube-like platform on top of the direct connect protocol.

 Currently testing it on